 It's 3 miles past Mismaloya Beach and is the most popular landing and departure bay for the water taxis that take you to the isolated and beautiful beaches of the southern part of the Banderas Bay, including Las Ánimas, Quimixto, Majahuitas, Yelapa, Pizota, Corrales and more.

 You can catch a bus to Boca de Tomatlan in Puerto Vallarta on the corner of Basilio Badillo and Constitución streets in Old Vallarta (Romantic Zone), the same place and the same buses that go to Mismaloya beach in the south zone.
 The buses are orange and white and have a sign that says "Boca", you can always check with the driver.
 The ticket should put you back about $0.60 dollars (one-way).

 You could also try hitchhiking with pickups going south where the highway starts off south on the corner of Basilio Badillo and Highway 200 (Carretera Federal 200), I don't, but maybe it's your "thing" :-).

 Buses say Boca and Mismaloya

-There are lodging options in town, bed & breakfasts, villas, apartments and other rental options, if you plan to stay over, which if you like the laid-back atmosphere of the place, would be a great idea to stay here a night, you'll have either budget options or boutique hotels.
+There are lodging options in town, bed & breakfasts, vacation rental villas, apartments, and other accommodations, if you plan to stay overnight.
+If you like the laid-back atmosphere of the place, would be a great idea to stay here a night, you'll have either budget options or boutique hotels.

-Boca de Tomatlan, despite its quaint, relaxed demeanor, is also a great starting point for many adventures and some of the best memories from your trip to Puerto Vallarta and the Bay area, be sure not to miss it while you are vacationing here.
+Boca de Tomatlan Jalisco Mexico, despite its quaint, relaxed demeanor, is also a great starting point for many adventures and some of the best memories from your trip to Puerto Vallarta and the Bay area, be sure not to miss it while you are vacationing here.